 ASK how you would be reunited with your child in an emergency or evacuation How would you find your child if an emergency happened during the school day?
 If students had to evacuate, where should parents/guardians go for pick up?
+Upper and lower blacktops.
 How would the school notify you in the event of emergency?
+Phone call and email to all parents.